selhafyd/Js-counting/README.md

 # Js-counting
-Count word, characters, lines and senteces in JS
+Count word, characters, lines and senteces with javascript and html.